-A gas mask is technically a kind of respirator which focuses on filtering out chemicals and gases.
-They are a very specific tool, that won’t protect you from everything, and is definitely overkill for some hazards.
+A gas mask is technically a kind of respirator that focuses on filtering out chemicals and gases.
+They are a very specific tool, that won’t protect you from everything, and might be overkill for some hazards.

 Still, you can find relatively cheap and modern gas masks to protect your body and your respiratory system from certain threats.
 Here are our suggestions of the best gas masks, filters, and what to look for if you’re in the market.

 Best Gas Masks for Preppers

 3M Full Face Respirator FR M40 Series

 Not all preppers will find a gas mask a practical addition to their bug-out bag because they are not full protection from many of the hazards people assume they protect from.
 These include:

 - Many chemical weapons and nerve agents: Including mustard and Sarin gases, because they absorb through your skin — look into an NBC suit in addition to the mask if this is a concern for you.

 - Nuclear radiation/fallout: Because they also absorb through the skin.

 - Gases that are collecting in your area: Whenever you put a gas mask on you also need to be getting to high ground/away from the gas.
 Most hazardous gas is either lighter or heavier than oxygen and will concentrate on the ground or disperse in the atmosphere.
 If you stood in your basement when mustard gas had been released, for example, the gas would start to sink below the oxygen and push it up.
 At some point, there would be no oxygen to breathe, and gas masks don’t supply oxygen.